wnyc/django-crowdsourcing/docs/producers/options.rst

 **Default report**

 Survey reports describe how you should display the results of a survey.
 If you specify a default report then Crowdsourcing will use that report to display the results of a survey unless they request a specific different report.
-If you don't specify a default report then Crowdsourcing will use its default behavior which gets documented thoroughly under Survey Report.
+You request specific reports by using the urls pattern ``http://yoursite.com/crowdsourcing/survey-slug/survey-report-slug/``.
+If you don't specify a default report then Crowdsourcing will use its default behavior.

 The default report behavior is to display the filters and individual results.
 It creates one pie chart for every choice type question, and one map for every location text box question.

 Question
 ========

 A survey contains a list of questions.
-Drop Down List, Radio Button List, Numeric Drop Down List, and Numeric Radio Button List questions are choice type questions.
+Drop Down List, Radio Button List, Numeric Drop Down List, Numeric Radio Button List, and Checkbox questions are choice type questions.
 These are useful as categories.

 **Fieldname**

 The fieldname is a single-word identifier used to track a question.
 It must begin with a letter and may contain alphanumerics and underscores (no spaces).
-You can not include two questions with the same field name in a survey, but you can reuse the same fieldname between surveys.
+Fieldnames must be unique within a survey, but you can reuse the same fieldname in different surveys.

 **Question**